peekpi/RainbowWars/README.md

 Your attacks are not always effective.
 The contract will calculate two random numbers based on your attack information and target, one is attack value another is defence value.
 When `attack < defence`, your attack is effective.
 As the number of attacks increases, the probability of success decreases.

 Now, the game contract has deployed in Rinkeby testnet and Near testnet.
-There's also a front end, you can play the demo in [here][demo], it requires metamask browser plug-in and switch it to Rinkeby network.
+There's also a front end, you can play the demo in [here][demo], it requires metamask browser plug-in and switch it to Rinkeby network, also needs some eth tokens of the Rinkeby testnet.

 > In this demo, the contract only check the receipt by merkel tree or mp tree, but don't verify the tree root hash is valid.
 Deploy a light client (wrote by near guys) to verify the tree root hash is easy, but maintaining the light client is a very troublesome thing.